Cancer, Dietitian Blog, GI Health, MNT Guidelines, Patient Blog | Mar 15 2022

 Did you know?

 According to the American Cancer Society, CRC is the third most common cancer diagnosed in men and women in the US with about a 4% lifetime risk.1 It is the second leading cause of cancer deaths worldwide,2 however early screening is saving lives.
-CRC is highly preventable with timely screening and removal of precancerous polyps, as survival rates near 90% with a diagnosis of localized disease.3 A great majority of CRCs develop from precancerous polyps that can take on average over 10 years to evolve to cancer,3 so the earlier they are detected and removed, the better.
+CRC is highly preventable with timely screening and removal of precancerous polyps, as survival rates are near 90% with a diagnosis of localized disease.3 A great majority of CRCs develop from precancerous polyps that can take on average over 10 years to evolve to cancer,3 so the earlier they are detected and removed, the better.

 Reducing risk

 A rise in mortality in adults under the age of 50 has prompted experts to recommend screening begin at age 45.
-The reason for the rise in mortality is not well understood, however increasing evidence is showing that unfavorable lifestyle factors may be contributing.
+The reason for the rise in mortality is not well understood, however, increasing evidence is showing that unfavorable lifestyle factors may be contributing.
 Some risk factors are not modifiable such as family history/genetics, race, history of inflammatory bowel disease, age, or previous radiation to the abdomen or pelvis.
 However, about 55% of CRC diagnoses in the US are thought to be attributed to the following modifiable risk factors:3

 Sedentary lifestyle.
-Maintaining an active lifestyle has a strong association with reduced risk for colon cancer (about 25% lower), however not for rectal cancer.3 The American Cancer Society recommends at least 150 to 300 minutes of moderate intensity activity or 75 to 150 minutes of vigorous intensity activity per week.
+Maintaining an active lifestyle has a strong association with reduced risk for colon cancer (about 25% lower), but not for rectal cancer.3 The American Cancer Society recommends at least 150 to 300 minutes of moderate intensity activity or 75 to 150 minutes of vigorous intensity activity per week.

 Diet.
 Consuming a diet high in red or processed meats, refined carbohydrates, or processed sugar has higher potential to increase inflammation and is associated with higher CRC risk.2,3 Following a healthy diet with a variety of fruits and vegetables, whole grains, lean protein, and dairy products is likely to reduce risk.